 Comparing Coconut Milk to Cow Milk:

 Coconut milk has more Niacin, Iron and Copper.
 But it also has more calories and fat.
 That said, I still enjoy coconut milk as an alternative to cows milk because it feels lighter and healthier to me.

 So, it really depends on you.
 I used to have a digestive reaction to cow dairy, and it got so bad that I had to make a change.
 After a visit to an incredible Indian doctor, I cut out dairy completely and felt so much better.
 To my surprise, I even cut milk out of my tea and coffee.
 I stopped buying it all together.
-With my love for yoghurt and fruit breakfasts, I started using coconut milk and cream as an alternative to yoghurt.
-I was hooked.
+However, with my love for yoghurt and fruit breakfasts, I started using coconut milk and cream as an alternative to yoghurt.
+Ever since I have been hooked.

 Now I use coconut for many things.
 From face cream, hair conditioner, cooking, baking and more.

 In terms of health benefits, coconuts are low in sugar, which is a good thing.
 They are hydrating, which is another good thing.
 The vitamins and minerals are additional pluses.